-Activity People taking part Roles Purpose of involvement Resources Funding Development of an assent-based process for the inclusion of adults with impairments of capacity and/or communication in ethically-sound research (project ASSENT) People with aphasia To contribute to a working group, collaborating with representatives from other stakeholder groups including adults with: intellectual disabilities and their supporters, autistic spectrum disorders, and researchers.
+Table 4.
+(Continued).
+Activity People taking part Roles Purpose of involvement Resources Funding Development of an assent-based process for the inclusion of adults with impairments of capacity and/or communication in ethically-sound research (project ASSENT) People with aphasia Researchers To contribute to a working group, collaborating with representatives from other stakeholder groups incluing adults with: intellectual disabilities and their supporters, autistic spectrum disorders, supporters of people with dementia, people with mental health disorders, and researchers.
 To participate in a project advisory group alongside representatives from Office of the Public Guardian, Ministry for Justice, HRA, research team members, and other user stakeholder groups.
-To set the agenda to address project objectives.
-To negotiate and provide the range of resources required for members to participate in the groups.
-To produce all printed material in a range of formats to suit the capacity and/or communication needs of participants.
-To collaborate on the production of information sheets and consent forms, a questionnaire targeted at researcher, an interview schedule targeted at a range of stakeholders.
+To set the agenda to address project objectives To negotiate and provide the range of resources required for members to participate in the groups To produce all printed material in a range of formats to suit the capacity and/or communication needs of participants To feedback on progress to the Research Team To collaborate on the production of information sheets and consent forms, a questionnaire targeted at researchers, an interview schedule researchers, an interview schedule rargeted at a range of stakeholders.
 To receive and review the research findings from the project, and to decipher the key messages for researchers that will inform the development of reusable learning object (evidence-based guidance on including adults with impairments of capacity and/or communication in ethically-sound research).
-Communication cards (pictures and words) Printed material (meeting agenda, minutes, information) in: standard text, easy text, easy text, easy rext, easy revernence.
-PowerPoint to guide meeting objectives Supporters present to scaffold language Communication tactics Nuffeld Foundation (travel and attendance time paid to group members)
+Communication cards (pictures and words) Printed material (meeting agenda, minutes, information) in: standard text, easy text, eash and audio according to individual preference.
+PowerPoint to guide meeting objectives Supporters present to scaffold anguage Communication tactics Nuffield Foundation (travel and attendance time paid to group members)